 You can decorate your yard with various statues and ornaments made from materials that represent the elements of the sector.
 These don't need to be Chinese designs.
 Wind chimes, wood and stone carvings, and decorative flowerpots and urns are just a few of the feng shui objects you can use.

-Little Touches for an Auspicious Backyard
+Feng Shui Touches for an Auspicious Backyard

 You can add many features to your backyard using the bagua as a guideline.
 Layering various elements, colors and features in your design will ensure you create an auspicious feng shui backyard.